BetterWang/g4e/docs/detector_import.rst

 3. Main-detector construction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Geant4 uses `DetectorConstruction` class in order to create geometry.
-There are currently 2 detector constructions:
+Geant4 uses G4UserDetectorConstruction derived class in order to create a main-detector.
+There are currently two main-detector constructions:

 - `ReferenceDetectorConstruction`_ - class the builds EIC "ReferenceDetector"
 - `SingleSubdetectorConstruction`_ - this class can be used to construct and render solo subdetector